Hans Jonas already called for an ethic of responsibility in his epoch-making work in 1979:

 Under the theme of protection of species in conflict of interest, there are further nail tests for life that can only reveal itself under protection

-Metropolitan skylines, landmarks of the urbanized final stages of man-made cultural landscapes, are also aesthetically appealing.
+Metropolitan skylines, landmarks of the urbanized final stages of man-made cultural landscapes (photos in this page), are also aesthetically appealing.
 But could mankind live, survive, without near-natural compensation spaces for the rapidly growing cities and without wilderness?
 What intuitive background information, what stimuli do we receive from landscapes that have been altered to varying degrees by humans?
-Photos: Pixabay.com.
+What is the overwhelming view of nature “worth” to us?

 Holistic nature conservation…